 - Rinse your child’s head and then apply white vinegar to your child’s entire scalp.
 Put the shower cap back on and make sure the seal is tight.
 (You probably want to rinse the cap first to get the dead bugs off.
 Did I mention yuck?)
 Again let this stay for at least an hour.

 - Use a “lice remover comb” to comb through the hair.
 If you don’t have a comb and don’t have time to order one, then use tweezers.
 Start at the top of the scalp & work your way down.
 Keep a towel handy, you’ll need it to wipe off the comb often.
 Go through all parts of the hair at least 3 times or until you can comb through without getting any bugs or eggs.

 - Shampoo hair as normal, I like the clarifying shampoo because it helps to get everything off the hair but any shampoo will do.

 - Add a 1 to 4 ratio of mouthwash to water to a spray bottle and spray your child’s hair every morning for 2 weeks.
 Use the lice comb to comb through your child’s hair every night for 2 weeks.
 This is the most important step because the bugs can come back if you don’t continue to treat for 2 weeks.

 Treating Linens Exposed to Lice:

 Bag all the bedding, dirty laundry, stuffed animals, and washable items that your child has come in contact with in the last 48 hours.
 Wash everything it hot water.
-Add a couple of drops of Spearmint Essential Oil to the water to prevent the bugs from returning.
 Things that can not be washed (like pillows and stuffed animals) leave in a tightly closed garbage bag for 1 week then put in dryer on hot for 50 minutes.

 Treating Furniture Exposed to Lice: